nhsconnect/prm-practice-migration/guide/00-get-started.md

 {%- capture lesson_learnt_2 -%}
 __Lesson learnt__ - Submodules of the new clinical system may need to be raised in a _Schedule A_, this activity can be missed.
-E.g. Appointments, Docman
+For example, appointments modules, document management, data entry forms
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}